daftspunk/pond/DEVNOTES.md

 ## 2017-09-05

 Instead of replacing the blue or green directories completely, as I was planning from the beginning, we actually should replace only parts of it, e.g. - a specific plugin, core or theme.

+## 2017-10-04

+Switching the request parameter manual validation to JSON schema validation.
+This will take time, but should be very beneficial and time saving later.
+Less tests will be required, less code will have to be written to validate different requests.
+It will be easy to update validation rules with editing JSON schema strings.